fxu1024/fxu1024.github.io/docs/ds/hadoopclients.md

 - In a secured CDP environment there are different alternatives available for clients to authenticate with the cluster.
 In this article we will look into the different authentication mechanisms and their configuration details:
     - Kerberos authentication
-    - LDAP authentication
-    - JWT(JSON Web Token)-based authentication

         - Kerberos is by far the most common option we see being used in the field to secure CDP clusters.
 It enables users to use their corporate identities, stored in services like Active Directory and RedHat IPA/FreeIPA, which simplifies identity management.
 A kerberized CDP cluster also makes it easier to integrate with other services in the Hadoop ecosystem, which also use Kerberos for strong authentication.
 Kerberos uses shared key cryptography through a ticket-based authentication system, whereby tickets are issued, encrypted, and decrypted by a key distribution center (KDC).
+    - LDAP authentication
         - LDAP authentication can also be used for authentication with the CDP cluster, instead of Kerberos.
 This eliminates some of the complexity related to Kerberos, like requiring  Kerberos libraries to be installed for the client and issues when Load Balancers are used.
 When LDAP is used for authentication, differently from the Kerberos protocol, the beeline/impala-shell client needs to send the username and password over the network.
 Password files are often used to avoid password leaks.
+    - JWT(JSON Web Token)-based authentication
         - JWT-based authentication uses a signed token to sign in or authenticate using a service instead of entering user credentials every time.
 Tokens are usually bound by a lifespan and can be shared or decommissioned when they are no longer in use.
 It's not supported yet in PvC CDW as [DWX-15370](https://jira.cloudera.com/browse/DWX-15370) described.

 - Hive and Impala virtual warehouses support Kerberos authentication from PvC 1.5.0 (Jan 2023), so there are many limitations on beeline version, impala version, python version and command attributes.
-    - You must use the beeline CLI(3.1.3000.2023.0.14.0-84 or later) downloaded from the PVC DS DW UI.
+    - You must use the beeline CLI(`3.1.3000.2023.0.14.0-84` or later) downloaded from the PVC DS DW UI.
 Otherwise the connection will fail with errors "HTTP Response code: 404 (state=08S01,code=0)".
-The downloaded Beeline itself already contains the open source JDBC Connector.
-The open source Hive driver uses Java Authentication and Authorization Service (JAAS) standard, which requires either a config file OR the use of a JVM property (`-Djavax.security.auth.useSubjectCredsOnly=false`) to enable the use of the Kerberos ticket cache.
+The downloaded Beeline itself already contains the open source Hive JDBC driver.
+The open source Hive JDBC driver uses Java Authentication and Authorization Service (JAAS) standard, which requires either a config file OR the use of a JVM property (`-Djavax.security.auth.useSubjectCredsOnly=false`) to enable the use of the Kerberos ticket cache.
     - You must add the `kerberosEnableCanonicalHostnameCheck=false` option in the hive jdbc url.
-The kerberosEnableCanonicalHostnameCheck option disables the reverse dns check implemented in the jdbc driver.
+The `kerberosEnableCanonicalHostnameCheck` option disables the reverse dns check implemented in the jdbc driver.
 There is no need for this in PVC Base, because the reverse dns records must be correct there for the cluster nodes (otherwise Kerberos does not work between cluster services).
 So this is a DS specific functionality and it was not backported from the upstream hive code to the PVC Base jdbc drivers, which is why Kerberos auth does not work with the drivers installed on Base nodes towards PVC DS Virtual Warehouses.
-    - You must use impala-shell(4.2.0 or later) on python 2.7 to access Impala virtual warehouse when using Kerberos authentication.
+    - You must use impala-shell(`4.2.0` or later) on python 2.7 to access Impala virtual warehouse when using Kerberos authentication.
 I verified that this limitation still exists in PvC 1.5.2, impala-shell client has compatibility issues in a python 3.x environment for Kerberos principal.
 However, LDAP authentication does not have any compatibility issues.
-    - Long story short: please do not use the built-in beeline or impala-shell client in PvC Base Clsuter to access hive impala VWs through Kerberos authentication.
+    - Long story short: please do `NOT` use the built-in beeline or impala-shell client in PvC Base Clsuter to access hive/impala virtual warehouses with Kerberos authentication.

 ## 2. Introduction to the test environment